• Home

 In 2016 I was appointed a Churchill Fellow, travelling to Australia and the US to learn about best practice approaches to economic abuse.
 Having seen what could be done, I was determined that women in the UK should have access to the same.

 Inspired by this international learning, I founded the charity Surviving Economic Abuse (SEA) in the UK which I led as CEO between January 2017 and May 2024.
 During this time, I pioneered innovative practice, policy, regulatory and legislative approaches to economic abuse.
-A summary of my achievements can be found here and I feature as a 'Portrait of a Social Entrepreneur' in How To Change The World by Jo Owen.
+A summary of my achievements can be found here and I feature as a 'Portrait of a Social Entrepreneur' in the award-winning book How To Change The World by Jo Owen.

 Taking my mission global